The Learning Environment

 Innovation and Enrichment

-River Valley School has partnered with STEM learning Lab to promote student engagement in the domains of Science, Technology, Engineering and Math (as well as the fine arts – STEAM).
+River Valley School promotes student engagement in the domains of Science, Technology, Engineering and Math (as well as the fine arts – STEAM).
 We believe it is imperative for kids to explore, create, play, and make, in order to learn about the world around them.
 Students become champions of the Design Thinking process and explore 21st-century learning skills such as entrepreneurship, critical thinking and digital literacies like coding, web design and robotics.

 Programs include Athletics, Outdoor Education, STEAM (Science, Technology, Engineering, Art and Mathematics) and Cultural Studies.

 Instructional Aides and Learning Support Specialists

 Our Learning Support Team provides a pull-out program to work with individuals or small groups in specific areas such as Reading and Math intervention.
 We employ a Speech and Language Pathologist and an Occupational Therapist to work with our coded students as well as others who benefit from SLP and OT services (including social skills).
 Teachers are given opportunities to learn new strategies to differentiate for their students as ongoing professional development opportunities occur throughout the year.